AlexanderMakarov/am-budget-view/README.md

 ## Demo data

 Demo data files are generated by [generate_demo.py](/scripts/generate_demo.py) script and allows to try application for yourself with synthetic data.
+Results of this script could be found in [`demo`](/demo) folder.

-To run application with demo data execute `go run . config-demo.yaml`.
+To run application from sources with demo data execute `go run . config-demo.yaml`.
+To run binary with demo data execute something like `am-budget-view-windows-amd64.exe config-demo.yaml`.

-To generate different demo data setup "main" function in [generate_demo.py](/scripts/generate_demo.py) and run it via `make generate-demo` (needs exactly Python 3.12) or alike.
+To generate different demo data - setup "main" function in [generate_demo.py](/scripts/generate_demo.py) and run it via `make generate-demo` (needs exactly Python 3.12) or alike.
-It would generate files in `demo` folder.
+It would replace files in `demo` folder.

 ## TODO/Roadmap